Which rewards credit card is best for me?

 High earning potential

 The main long-term value of a rewards card is its earn rate on purchases.
 You want to choose the card that offers the highest possible earning potential in the purchase categories you spend the most on.
-For example, if you spend most of your money on travel, it makes sense to choose a card that earns great travel rewards.
-Here are our picks for the best travel credit cards.
-Maybe you’re a big-time home cook.
+For example, if you spend most of your money on travel, it makes sense to choose from one of the best travel credit cards on the market today for access to top-notch rewards rates.
+Or, maybe you’re a big-time home cook.
 In that case, one of the best grocery rewards credit cards will suit you well.

 Competitive interest rate

 If you pay your bill in full each month, the interest rate is irrelevant, since you won’t be paying any interest.
-But if think you may find yourself carrying a balance from one month to the next, it’s important to be aware of your credit card’s regular APR.
-A good APR for you will depend on your circumstances, but keep in mind that the current average APR is hovering above 18 percent.
+But if you think you may find yourself carrying a balance from one month to the next, it’s important to be aware of your credit card’s regular APR.
+A good APR for you will depend on your circumstances, but keep in mind that the current average APR is hovering above 20 percent.

-The welcome bonus is a sign-up offer designed to encourage new cardholders to apply for a credit card.
+A welcome bonus is a sign-up offer designed to encourage new cardholders to apply for a credit card.
 This may be in the form of a lump sum of cash, points or miles after meeting a spending requirement during the first few months of card membership, or an accelerated earning rate on one or more purchase categories for a limited time.
 Here are our picks for the best credit card sign-up bonuses.

 Fees have the potential to offset any rewards you earn, so it’s important to consider what fees accompany your card, such as an annual fee, foreign transaction fees or late payment fees.

 0% intro APR period

 Some rewards cards also offer an introductory 0 percent APR on purchases and/or balance transfers, often anywhere from 12 to 21 months.
 This allows you to finance large purchases or consolidate credit card debt in a single place without paying interest for a limited time.
 Here are our picks for the best 0 percent interest credit cards.

 Extra perks and benefits